Buckland Village Charity

 The income of our Charity can only be applied to relieve a need of someone living within the parish boundary as it was defined in 1889.
 If you become aware of any situation where it might be possible for the charity to help, whether by providing support through a financial donation or by paying for items, services or facilities in order to reduce the need, hardship or financial distress of a “Buckland resident in poverty” please do contact the Clerk or one of the Trustees to make them aware.

-The Parish Council nominates four Trustees and they are currently Ann Adams, Ianthe Cox, Philip Haynes and Debbie Jones, to serve until May 2019.
-Ianthe Cox fulfills the role of Clerk to the Trustees and the trustees have appointed Ann Adams to be their Chair.
-Susan Fellows and Liz Vahey are currently Representative Trustees.
-The Trustees meet twice each year, in May and November, to discuss any need that has come to light and to agree distributions.
-During 2017 two financial distributions were made to assist with the provision of food and payment of fuel bills, helping eleven residents.
+The Parish Council nominates four Trustees; they are currently Martin Cantor, Philip Haynes, Debbie Jones and Amanda Oakes-Smith and have been appointed to serve until May 2020.
+Liz Vahey currently serves as a Representative Trustee.
+The Trustees meet at least twice each year, in May and November, to discuss any need that has come to light and to agree distributions.
+During 2018 two financial distributions were made to assist with the provision of food and payment of fuel bills, helping eleven residents.

 A Brief History of the Buckland Parochial Charity